jhpyle/docassemble/README.md

 ## Setting up the web server

-The following instructions assume a Debian system where your username is jdoe and you have cloned docassemble from /home/jdoe.
+The following instructions assume a Debian system on which you have cloned `docassemble` into your home directory.
 You will have to make some changes to adapt this to your platform.

 Turn on wsgi:

     sudo a2enmod wsgi

-Create the python-eggs directory (necessary for using pandoc templates):
+Create the root directory for user-contributed Python packages (see [site.USER_BASE](https://pythonhosted.org/setuptools/easy_install.html#custom-installation-locations)), and make sure it is writeable:

-    sudo mkdir /var/www/.python-eggs
+    sudo mkdir -p /var/www/.local
-    sudo chown www-data.www-data /var/www/.python-eggs
+    sudo chown www-data.www-data /var/www/.local

-Create the directory to hold the Flask WSGI file for the web server:
+Create the directory for the Flask WSGI file needed by the web server:

-    sudo mkdir -p /var/lib/docassemble
+    sudo mkdir -p /var/lib/docassemble/
-    sudo mv docassemble/docassemble-webapp/flask.wsgi /var/lib/docassemble/
+    sudo cp docassemble/docassemble-webapp/flask.wsgi /var/lib/docassemble/

 Create the uploads directory: